What can you do about the problems in the world?

-F. Experience frustration, apathy, anger, hopelessness, anxious, &/or resentment.
+F. You will experience frustration, apathy, anger, hopelessness, anxious, and/or resentment.

 Take action or let it go, depending on your ability to control or influence.
-Otherwise you’re left with option F, which is, as Eckhart Tolle says, “All else is madness.”
+Otherwise you are left with option F, which Eckhart Tolle rephrases as, “All else is madness.”

 If you like what you read please subscribe for updates, share my articles with others, and add your comments below.